resuly/resuly.github.io/_posts/2018-05-18-3d-convolutional-networks-for-traffic-forecasting.markdown

 ## Visualization
 <img src="/img/in_post/2018/05/0.png" style="">

 Firstly, I have tried the Matplotlib in Python.
-But the outcomes are good but they are static and not appropriate for the webpage.
+The outcomes are good but they are static and not appropriate for the webpage.
 So I chose d3.js to draw the diagram from scratch.
 (The style with CSS and SVG tags drive me crazy, it is incompatible with this blog responsive CSS sheet.
 So I just give up displaying it on this page.
 Here is the gif version, simple and straightforward.)

 <img src="http://7xml0w.com1.z0.glb.clouddn.com/3dvis.gif">